-- 11.1 Consider unstimulated intrauterine insemination as a treatment option in the following groups as an alternative to vaginal sexual intercourse: - People who are unable to, or would find it very difficult to, have vaginal intercourse because of a clinically diagnosed physical disability or-psychosexual problem who are using partner or donor sperm; - People with conditions that require specific consideration in relation to methods of conception (for example, after sperm washing where the man is HIV positive); - People in same sex relationships. - 11.2 For people with unexplained infertility, mild endometriosis or 'mild male factor infertility', who are having regular unprotected sexual intercourse, do not routinely offer intrauterine insemination, either with or without ovarian stimulation.
-Advise them to try to conceive for a total period of time as per section 3.3 before IVF will be considered. - 11.3 Donor insemination (with IUI) will be funded where clinically indicated. - 11.4 Stimulated IUI will be funded where clinically indicated, due concern must be given to the risk of multiple births in this situation and insemination abandoned if this is felt to be a possibility.
+- 11.1 In advance of IVF treatment consider unstimulated intrauterine insemination (to a maximum of 6 cycles) as a treatment option in the following groups as an alternative to vaginal sexual intercourse: - people who are unable to, or would find it very difficult to, have vaginal intercourse because of a clinically diagnosed physical disability or psychosexual problem who are using partner or donor sperm; - people with conditions that require specific consideration in relation to methods of conception (for example, after sperm washing where the man is HIV positive); - people in same-sex relationships. - 11.2 For people with unexplained infertility, mild endometriosis or 'mild m ale factor infertility', who are having regular unprotected sexual intercourse, do not routinely offer intrauterine insemination, either with or without ovarian stimulation.
+Advise them to try to conceive for a total period of time as per section 3.3 before IVF will be considered. - 11.3 Donor insemination (with IUI) will be funded where clinically indicated. - 11.4 Controlled stimulated IUI/DI using lowest effective dose will be funded where clinically indicated, due concern must be given to the risk of multiple births in this situation and insemination abandoned if this is felt to be a possibility. - 11.5 Patients who fail to achieve a pregnancy using IUI/DI will be considered for IVF.